 Every body says having a baby is the most magical and wonderful experience in the world and for each of my other children, I will agree.
 It is an out of world experience.
 For Kadie I wrote a hilarious tale of her hallway birth and I originally ended it with to be continued… But I never did finish it.

 But here we are now two years later from that horrifying experience, Kadie’s unplanned home birth.
 I’m feeling great but only cause I sought help.
 I told my obstetrician in the Coombe during my pregnancy with Kenzie, I finally spoke to my GP and I confided with the family who would actually listen and support me.
-I got the help I needed.
-And while it’s been a rocky road I’ve been able to bond with my daughter, to love every inch of her, to appreciate the small things, to realize when something is wrong YOU NEED TO FIX IT!
+I got the help I needed and while it’s been a long rocky road I’ve been able to bond with my daughter, to love every inch of her, to appreciate the small things, to realize when something is wrong YOU NEED TO FIX IT!

 Happy Birthday, KK.